Signalen/signalen.org/index.md

 Signalen includes:

-* a citizen facing form with dynamic fields based on nuisane complaint type
+* a citizen facing form with dynamic fields based on nuisance complaint type
 * algorithmic processing by type of complaint
 * ability to combine complaints with other public space data, for example from IoT sensors on street furniture
 * an administration interface to allow report triaging and management by the control center